jeremydumalig/SalaryCapGame/README.md

 * Jupyter Notebook that builds interactive roster builder (functional on Google Colab)

 salaries.csv
-* Player team and salary data from the 2018-19 NBA season
+* Player salary data from the 2018-19 NBA season